Start9Labs/documentation/site/source/user-manual/service-guides/specter/specter-service.rst

             .. tip:: (If you only have one key, it will automatically use that key)

         #.
-Select **Scan for existing funds**"** if you have already used this wallet and wish to establish the transaction history, if this is a brand new wallet this is not necessary and should be deselected.
+Select **Scan for existing funds** if you have already used this wallet and wish to establish the transaction history, if this is a brand new wallet this is not necessary and should be deselected.

         #.
 Click **Create wallet**: